MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties/adjusting-world-server-properties.md

 These defaults can be overidden on a per-world basis by creating an `mscs.properties` file in the directories of the world(s) you wish to overwrite.
 Only properties that will be changed need to be copied into the `mscs.properties` file--the MSCS script will use the global `mscs.defaults` for any properties that are left out.

+What follows are the global server properties and individual world properties MSCS currently has available.
+Additionally, we list examples of [common configuration settings](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties#common-configuration-settings)at the end of this page.I

-Instructions to configure the properties for major server mods can be found on the sidebar--specifically [PaperMC](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/papermc), [SpigotMC](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/spigotmc), [Forge](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/forge), [BungeeCord](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/bungeecord), and [Technic/Tekkit Pack](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/technic-tekkit-pack).
+Examples of how to configure the properties for major server mods can be found on the sidebar--specifically for [PaperMC](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/papermc), [SpigotMC](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/spigotmc), [Forge](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/forge), [BungeeCord](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/bungeecord), and [Technic/Tekkit Pack](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties/technic-tekkit-pack).
-Additionally, we list examples of [common configuration settings](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties#common-configuration-settings)at the end of this page.

 ---